 Chains

 Chain locks are also popular.
 While some chains can be cut with bolt cutters, some versions rival the strongest U-locks in durability.
 Chains use hardened steel links and padlocks to keep your bike secure and offer much flexibility in what you can lock your bike to.
-Look for versions that have some better covering over the chain (either rubber or fabric), because it goes a long way in protecting the finish of your bicycle.
+Look for versions with better coverage over the chain (either rubber or fabric), because it goes a long way toward protecting your bicycle’s finish.

 Cables

 The least secure lock is a cable lock.
 Cable locks use steel cables with a built-in key or combination mechanisms to secure your bike.
 These locks are great for stopping someone from grabbing your bike and running off with it.
 But if a thief is prepared and motivated, they can cut through these locks in a few seconds.
-However, cables do offer the greatest flexibility in what you can lock your bike to.
+However, cables offer the greatest flexibility in where you can lock your bike.

 GPS air tag devices and alarms